Life and Times

-Marie-Antoine Carême was a French chef and food writer who lived from 8 June 1784 -- 12 January 1833.
-Though named in honour of Marie Antoinette, he preferred to call himself "Antonin" -- no doubt for many reasons, particularly after the French Revolution.
+Marie-Antoine Carême was a French chef and food writer who lived from 8 June 1783 — 12 January 1833.
+His tombstone says he was born in 1783.
+Sometimes the birth year is given by historians as 1784, though some counter that may have been the year in which he was baptized.
+Though named in honour of Marie Antoinette, he preferred to call himself “Antonin” — no doubt for many reasons, particularly after the French Revolution.

 A celebrity chef, his was a style of cooking that would now be deemed opulent if not outright excessive.
 He is now seen as the founder of “La Grande Cuisine Française”, having established the supremacy of French cooking in Europe for the next 200 years.
 He was also very interested in architecture, an interest which he translated into his monumental edible table pieces constructed of food.

 He abolished the presence of fish and meat on the same plate.
 In his book “L’Art de la Cuisine Française”, he revolutionized away old-style garnishes such as cockscombs and offal (remnants of Renaissance cooking style.)
 Instead, he would use meat to garnish meat, and fish to garnish fish.